mik-tf/tfcloud-marketplace/USAGE_GUIDE.md

    - Triggered by changes to backend files
    - Runs tests and linting
    - Deploys to Netlify on successful merge to main branch
-   - Sets up FaunaDB collections and indexes
+   - Sets up MongoDB Atlas collections and indexes

 2. **Frontend Workflow** (`.github/workflows/frontend-ci-cd.yml`):
    - Triggered by changes to frontend files on both main and dev branches